Short answer

 Safety checklist before using StablePro

 Wallet pages are the highest-risk topic in crypto research.
-Phishing apps, fake extensions, and scam conversion sites all target exactly the audience that would search for "StablePro Wallet" or "KIMA to AER."
+Phishing apps, fake extensions, and scam conversion sites all target exactly the audience that would search for "StablePro Wallet" or "KIMA to AERX."
 Run this checklist before downloading or connecting anything.

 - The official domain is exactly stableprowallet.io, and check for lookalike domains.